 Accounting-The accounting program provides specialized training in financial reporting, auditing, tax, and cost accounting.
-Upon completion of all course and credit degree requirements, accounting majors are prepared to sit for the Certified Public Accountant (CPA) examination if they choose to do so.
+Upon completion of all course and credit degree requirements, accounting majors are prepared to sit for the Certified Public Accountant (CPA) examination.

 Anthropology B.A.-The Bachelor of Arts degree in Anthropology offers courses in all major subfields of the study of humankind: archaeology, cultural anthropology, physical anthropology, and anthropological linguistics.

 Aquaculture and Fisheries Science B.S.-Aquaculture and Fishery Science at URI is designed to prepare students for professional or technical careers in aquaculture or fisheries oriented occupations.
 It is sufficiently broad to allow for specialization in either Fisheries or Aquaculture Science and Technology.

 Art B.F.A., B.A.-The Bachelor of Arts and Bachelor of Fine Arts in Studio Art includes painting and drawing, sculpture, printmaking, film and video, digital art and design, and photography.
 Students work in various media to develop technical skills and to provide opportunities for creative expression as well as hands-on practical experience working closely with artist/instructors in classroom settings and one-to-one exchanges.
 The program educates art and art history students in the understanding, production, and analysis of visual art and culture.